freeverseio/LAOS-roadmap/README.md

 Finally, we will also create a LAOS assets marketplace to demonstrate the system's capabilities, including bridgeless minting and evolution.
 We will also transition from sudo to a more decentralized governance system.

 At the end of this milestone, we shall have released:
-- XC-721 transfers,
+- XC-20 and XC-721 transfers,
 - stable release of the LAOS Ownership pallet,
 - LivingAssets market.

 The following are the 3 main deliverables of Milestone 3.

 ### Deliverable 1:
-We will extend the XC-20 transfers with XCMv3 primitives to control LAOS Assets from sibling parachains.
+We will implement the XC-20 transfers and XCMv3 primitives to control LAOS Assets from sibling parachains.

+- [OwnChain] remote transfer of LAOS coins
 - [OwnChain] remote transfer of LAOS Assets

 ### Deliverable 2: